Jonathan-ai24m025/Jonathan-ai24m025/README.md

 ## Hi there 👋

+I'm a student at some school!
+Wow!

+- 🌱 I’m currently learning AI

+- ⚡ Fun fact: There is no fun fact...

 <!--
 **Jonathan-ai24m025/Jonathan-ai24m025** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.